Can You Get a Bridging Loan with Bad Credit?

 Can I get a bridging loan after bankruptcy?

 Yes, but most mainstream bridging lenders require at least three years post-discharge.
-Streambank is the specialist option for more recent discharge cases, with pricing typically 0.20%–0.40% per month higher than standard adverse.
+Streambank is the specialist option for more recent discharge cases.
 The property quality and exit plan carry the most weight in these applications.

 Will a bridging lender check my credit score?